dimitri/tapoueh.org/content/post/2020/11/online-conferences.md

     dedicated eBook on the topic, or as a part of my next book.
 There should be a second volume to [The Art of PostgreSQL](https://theartofpostgresql.com), and now I have mentionned
-    it publically!
+    it publicly!

   - Finally, we spent a good chunk of time talking about the [pg_auto_failover](https://github.com/citusdata/pg_auto_failover) project, an Open Source solution for implementing Postgres High Availability.
-That's the project that has kept me busy in 2019/2020 and probably will keep me busy in the 2021 too.
+That's the project that has kept me busy in 2019 and 2020 and probably will keep me busy in the 2021 too.

 <hr />